d3x0r/STFRPhysics/SpinProbabilities.md

 ### The breakdown...

-The spin probabilities are computes as two orthagonal axii that are related through a proportionality.
+The spin probabilities are computes as two orthogonal axii that are related through a proportionality.

 The alpha and beta factors are a unit complex number, so it's easily represented with an angle.